TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Due to the Internet's rapidly evolving nature, IMVU may need to update this Privacy Policy from time to time.
 If we decide to change our Privacy Policy, we will post those changes to this Privacy Policy on the home page, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.

-We reserve the right to modify this Privacy Policy at any time, so please review it frequently.
-If we make material changes to this policy, we will notify you here at this URL or by means of a notice on our home page.
 If any modification is unacceptable to you, you shall cease using this Site.
 If you do not cease using this Site, you will be deemed to have accepted the change.

 Information Collection and Use